akveo/ngx-admin/README.md

 To install ngx-admin you have to use NodeJS version 14.14+ because of [node-sass](https://github.com/sass/node-sass) version utilized in the application.

+# Docker

+You can now build your own image and run it on Docker

 # Material theme for ngx-admin

 Material admin theme is based on the most popular Angular dashboard template - [ngx-admin](https://akveo.github.io/ngx-admin?utm_campaign=ngx_admin%20-%20home%20-%20ngx_admin%20github%20readme&utm_source=ngx_admin_material&utm_medium=referral&utm_content=github_readme)